SimpleModBot/SimpleModBot/README.md

 If you wish to use my bot code for your project, you can use it, just try to either credit me or change the code so it isn't obviously stolen.

-I am hiding some important files because I don't want people to steal my project entirely.
+I am hiding some important files because I don't want people to steal my project entirely or view private information.
 Sorry for any inconveniences.

 ## Features